stephenslab/rss/docs/Example-3.md

 ## Overview

-This example illustrates the impact of two definitions of `se` on RSS.
+This example illustrates the impact of different definitions of standard error (`se`) on RSS.
 This example is closely related to Section 2.1 of [Zhu and Stephens (2017)][].

 The "simple" version of `se` is the standard error of single-SNP effect estimate,